Protect your AI applications and agents from attacks, fakes, unauthorized access, and malicious data inputs.

 Are your GenAI applications safe?

+Traditional generative AI interactions are simple: a prompt in, a response out.
 What changes in an agentic workflow is not just the structure, but the surface area of exposure.
-The more components involved, including user interfaces, LLMs, tools, external APIs, and memory services, the more intersections where things can go wrong.
+Each new component adds more intersections where failures can occur.

 At the point of user input, attackers can use prompt injection, impersonation, or indirect language attacks to override system behavior or trick agents into harmful actions.
 Without proper validation, these threats can propagate downstream into more critical systems.